Insights

 Do

-make space for the audience to connect their own meaning to your message.
+make space for the audience to connect their own meaning with your message.

 ,